Our agency is only accepting Child Relative Adoption cases, based on the Nicaraguan authorities.

 Who Can Adopt

 Adoptive parents can be from 25 to 50 years of age.
 Currently, the Nicaraguan government only allows married couples to proceed with international adoptions.
-Kinship adoptions are also common.
+Kinship adoptions are also a viable platform for international adoption, supported by the Nicaraguan Adoption Authority.
 Priority is given to Nicaraguan-Americans adopting from the country of origin.

 About the Children